ShobiStassen/VIA/README.md

 ```
 Windows (small modifications in calling the code due to the way multiprocessing works in Windows compared to Linux)
 ### To run on Windows:
-A few additional lines are required: "import os" and then name the foldername provided to the wrapper as foldername = os.path.join(r'C:\Users\Tom\TI....'+'\\')
+A few additional lines are required:
 ```
 #when running from an IDE you need to call the function in the following way:
 import os